monk-io/docs/docs/develop/entities.md

 ## Readiness & dependency checks

 Lefecycle scripts are meant to return fast, but some Entities may take time to become available after `monk run`.
-Monk comes with readiness checks that can perform tests to check if Entity is up and running.
+MonkOS comes with readiness checks that can perform tests to check if Entity is up and running.

 :::note